Art10g/SA-MP-Helper-Bot/terms-of-service.md

 ## 5. Intellectual Property

-- **Ownership**: All content, logos, and trademarks related to [Your Bot's Name] are the property of their respective owners.
+- **Ownership**: All content, logos, and trademarks related to SA-MP Helper are the property of their respective owners.
 - **Usage**: You may not use our bot’s intellectual property for commercial purposes without prior written permission.

 ## 6. Limitation of Liability

-- **Disclaimer**: [Your Bot's Name] is provided "as is" and without warranties of any kind.
+- **Disclaimer**: SA-MP Helper is provided "as is" and without warranties of any kind.
 We do not guarantee the accuracy or completeness of the information provided.
 - **Liability**: We are not liable for any damages resulting from the use or inability to use our bot, including but not limited to indirect, incidental, or consequential damages.

 ## 7. Changes to Terms